jfrome1/NTW2029/src/content/docs/course-ntw2029/policies/policies.md

 ## Electronics Policy

+- To encourage [:focus on discussion](#x-focus), no electronic devices should be visible in class other than those needed to [:accommodate a disability](#x-disability).
+- To make notetaking easier, I'll provide hardcopy lecture notes for each class.

+# :x focus

-- This courses aims to discuss big, complicated ideas, which requires a different sort of focus than many other courses.
+This courses aims to discuss big, complicated ideas, which requires a different sort of focus than many other courses.
 It is a sort of focus that is easily disrupted by electronic devices, which promise to have the answers you want just one web search away (even though they usually don't).
 To reduce the temptation to search for the answers online rather than in your own mind, I do not allow electronic devices (phones, laptops, tablets, etc.) to be used during class for any reason except to accommodate for a disability.

+If you have a reason that you must have your phone out during class (e.g. your family member is extremely sick and you are waiting for an emergency text) let me know in advance so I know why you have it out.

+# :x disability

+It's fine to use a device if you need one as an accommodation.
 If you have a disability and would like accommodation, let me know as soon as possible.
-- Please have all phones and laptops put away and out of sight in your pocket or bag, not on the table.
-If you have a reason that you must have your phone out during class (e.g. your family member is extremely sick and you are waiting for an emergency text) let me know in advance so I know why you have it out.
-- I will provide printed notes for each class, and you will take handwritten notes on these handouts or your own paper.
-Thus, you will not miss anything important even if you are used to taking notes on a laptop.

 ## Food & Drink